MinhHungPhan/terraform-bootcamp/05-terraform-functions/01-toset-function/README.md

 Before we dive in, make sure you have:

 - **An AWS account** with permissions to create S3 buckets (Free Tier eligible).
-- **AWS CloudShell access** (it’s already provisioned—no local install needed!).
+- **AWS CloudShell** - the easiest way to follow along since it's already set up for you!
-- **Terraform installed** in CloudShell.
-Follow the official HashiCorp guide here: [Install Terraform CLI on AWS CloudShell](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+- **Terraform installed in CloudShell** - just follow the quick steps in [HashiCorp's guide](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 Once Terraform is installed, you’re all set to follow along.
 Ready?
 Let’s jump into `toset()`!